What is hyponatraemia?

-Hyponatraemia is the most common electrolyte condition and is most often seen in elderly, female and hospitalised patients.
+Hyponatraemia is the most common electrolyte condition and is most often seen in elderly, females and hospitalised patients.
 Estimates of how common it is do vary.
-It is thought that approximately 3–5% of all hospitalised patients, and 30% of elderly patients have severe hyponatraemia.
-Hyponatraemia is common in patients taking certain medciations including thiazide diuretics, and drugs that cause syndrome of inappropriate secretion of anti-diuretic hormone, such as anti-epileptics and some antidepressants.
+It is thought that approximately 3–5% of all hospitalised patients, and 30% of elderly patients have some degree of hyponatraemia.
+Hyponatraemia is common in patients taking certain medications including thiazide diuretics, anti-epileptics and some antidepressants.

 Is hyponatraemia inherited?

 Hyponatraemia is not itself inherited.
 However, some conditions with a genetic component can be associated with hyponatraemia.

 Hyponatraemia is usually picked up by a simple blood test.
 Once identified, there is a need for other tests to clarify the cause.
 These would be glucose, a cholesterol profile, cortisol and thyroid function tests.
 A very high glucose or cholesterol can falsely make sodium levels appear low.
 Other specialised tests to establish the cause of low sodium may also be carried out, such as a serum and urine test for osmolality (amount of chemicals dissolved in the liquid) and to establish the amount of sodium being passed in the urine.
 Chest x-rays should be taken for patients showing symptoms of a cough and loss of weight to exclude lung cancer, as this is a common cause of SIADH.

 The treatment given will depend on the underlying cause.
 In cases of mild hyponatraemia, where the patient has no symptoms, or very minimal symptoms, treatment can be managed as an outpatient.
 This can include: